mjfrigaard/sharing-your-work/manuscript/chapter2.md

 ![](images/CLIvsGUI.png)

-Users interact with a GUI using a mouse, track-pad, or touchscreen.
+Users interact with a GUI using a mouse, trackpad, or touchscreen.
 These devices serve as digital appendages for transmitting intentions to their computers, whether this means opening an application by clicking on it, deleting a file by dragging it into a virtual trash bin, pinching fingers together to zoom in on an image, etc.

 Having a [user-centered design](https://en.wikipedia.org/wiki/User-centered_design) has made software applications (and other technologies) available to a broader range of people, and reduced many of the frustrating experiences many of us had in the early days of computing.

 But all the benefits of GUIs come with a cost.
-Creating applications and operating systems that encourage clicking around until you can figure out how to get things done sounds harmless, but it also presents challenges for automation and keeping track of everything the user does in a GUI.
+Creating applications and operating systems that encourage clicking around until users can figure out they work sounds harmless, but it also presents challenges.

+For example, it's hard to keep track of everywhere a user clicks (or the order of things they clicked on) in a GUI, which makes it hard for automation.
 Furthermore, most GUIs come with a limited collection of possible operations a user can choose from (all of which were selected by the designer of the software).

-The command-line interface is the predecessor to a GUI, and there is On the other hand, a [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) is a text-based screen where users interact with their computer's programs, files, and operating system using a combination of commands and parameters.
+The [command line interface](https://en.wikipedia.org/wiki/Command-line_interface) (CLI) was the predecessor to a GUI, and there is a reason it hasn't gone away.
+CLI is a text-based screen where users interact with their computer's programs, files, and operating system using a combination of commands and parameters.
+This basic design might make the CLI sound inferior to a trackpad or touchscreen but after a few lessons on the command-line and you'll see the power of using these tools.

 Don't worry--we're not going to advise you start only interacting with your computer via the command line.
 There are plenty of tasks that are better suited for a GUI (*imagine how fun it would be if you had to play angry birds on a command line*).
 But as someone who'll be using a computer to document and communicate their research, you do need to understand the technologies that are used to store, manipulate, and analyze data.

 Hadley Wickham made this point in an excellent talk aptly titled," [You can't do data science in a GUI](https://www.youtube.com/watch?v=cpbtcsGE0OA) "